-Constitutional Amendment for census change on November ballot
+Constitutional amendment for census change on November ballot

-This November you will get a chance to change the constitution regarding the census.
+WICHITA, Kan.
+(KSNW) – This November, you will get a chance to change the constitution regarding the census.

 The amendment question seeks to do away with a census count specifically for college students and military personnel to be counted where they come from and not where they are at the time of their vote.